~ In loving memory, Sylvia Ring Rosenfeld ~

 Polish Jews Forum

-Although the official word is that no 19th-century records of
+word is that no 19th-century records of Jewish births,

-Jewish births, marriages, and deaths in Gorlice have survived,
+marriages, and deaths in Gorlice have survived, some vital

-some vital records pertaining to people from Gorlice have been
+records pertaining to people from Gorlice have been located in

-located in various archives by the Jewish Records Indexing
+various archives by the Jewish Records Indexing Project of

-other locales.
-Other types of records for Gorlice Jews,
+in other locales.
+Other types of records for Gorlice Jews, such

-such as passport records, are also available at JRI
+as passport records, are also available at JRI Poland.
+To search

-in Gorlice has limited information on prominent Jewish people
+has limited information on prominent Jewish people who had

-who had significant commercial interests in the area.
+significant commercial interests in the area.
+Inquiries may be

 Władysław Boczoń, published by W. Boczoń in Gorlice in 1998,